Giuseppe Rinvolucri: St Peter's Church, Ludlow

-Rinvolucri designed St Peters' Church, in Ludlow, Shropshire and its adjacent presbytery, which were built in 1936.
+Rinvolucri designed St Peter's Church, in Ludlow, Shropshire and its adjacent presbytery, which were built in 1936.
 The large church is built from reinforced concrete faced with local rubble-faced stone.
 The design reflects both Byzantine Revival and Romanesque Revival architecture, and was influenced by the 11th century Church of Saint Martin of Tours in Frómista, northern Spain.
 An application for listed building status was made in 2011, but was declined.